 To avoid the risk of standing in front of the closed St. Peter’s Basilica or in front of a closed museum, you should know what’s going on on each day of the week in Rome.
-Here you will learn all about the special features on certain days of the week in Rome as well as holidays and what you can experience in the course of a week in Rome.
+Here you will learn all about opening days of shops, museums and the catacombs, the weekly events in the Vatican and the hours of the subway.

 Some shops in the Centre open later on Monday.
 A peculiarity of the Monday in Rome is that most museums are closed.

 The following museums are open on Mondays in Rome :